 So you have worked out and got those muscles pumped but in time they lose the swole.
 Here is how to get muscles pumped and stay and swole.

-Following from our article about the two types of hypertrophic muscle growth: Sarcoplasmic and Myofibrillar, we want to have a look at the mechanics of getting pumped up in the gym and what it takes to stay swole.
+Following from our article about the two types of hypertrophic muscle growth: Sarcoplasmic and Myofibrillar, we want to have a look at the mechanics of getting pumped up in the gym (or at home) and what it takes to stay swole.

 This is basically the art of sarcoplasmic hypertrophy and retaining a portion of each ‘pump’ we get in the gym as permanent growth.